zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-data-preprocessing.md

-# Lab 2: Prepare Training Data and Detection Data
+# Lab 6: (Advanced Session) How to Preprocess Raw Data for Training and Detection

 Due to the natural of time-series anomaly detection, the data required for training any ML models needs to be formatted properly.
 Similarly here, our core ML algorithm behind our service has some requirements on the data to train an effective model.
 In this section, we can discuss the requirements and share some examples to show the user how to prepare and process raw data for training the model.